TiagoMA90/digital-nomads/README.md

 # Features and Functionality for Non-Registered Users, Registered Users, and Superusers
-The structure of the website is coherent, and the base.html is present on all pages.
-The skeleton of the body is consistent for all pages.

 ## Non-Registered Users (Visitors):
 - Visitors can read all posts from /home/.
 - Visitors can read all users' posts from /username/.